 Now that your dog willingly steps up on the treadmill without hesitation, it’s time for a little action.
 Place a sturdy harness on your dog and click a leash onto the harness while you hold the other end.
 Never clip your dog onto the treadmill and walk away!
 Now you are ready to turn on the treadmill.

-Once your dog has mastered walking on the treadmill, you can try to increase the speed to a trot and later a run.
+Once your dog has mastered walking on the treadmill, you can increase the speed to a trot and later a run.
 Keep in mind that some dogs have a difficult time converting from a trot to a full gallop.
 Make sure the pace is set to meet the needs of your dog’s gate.
 Start at 5 minutes and work your way up to 20 minutes, watching your dog for any signs of dehydration or exhaustion.
 Stop the treadmill if your dog looks fatigued and wait to resume training another day.
-Don’t forget to provide water, too.
+Don’t forget to provide water!

 This article was originally published on 3/29/2012 and updated on 5/21/2020.